vtex-apps/io-documentation/docs/en/Concepts/peerdependencies.md

 Now, considering the development context, suppose the following: you are developing an app that directly depends on the `vtex.example` app.
 Therefore, you list `vtex.example` as a dependency in the `dependencies` field from the `manifest.json` file.
 The `vtex.example`, in turn, has `vtex.store@2.x` and `vtex.paid-app-example@1.x` set as its `peerDependencies`.

-In practice, this means that in order to develop your app (whose `dependencies` list includes the `vtex.example`), you will have to manually install `vtex.store@2.x` and `vtex.paid-app-example@1.x` in the VTEX account in which you are working.

 If your account does not have `vtex.store@2.x` and `vtex.paid-app-example@1.x` installed, you won't be able to install the `vtex.example` and your development flow will be interrupted.